dexgs/livestreaming/README.md

 # :poop: ShaRT

-ShART is a live-streaming server which ingests over SRT and broadcasts over SRT and WebRTC.
-It is the suck-cessor to [diarrhea](https://git.extremelycorporate.ca/chili-b/diarrhea)
+ShaRT is a live-streaming server which ingests over SRT and broadcasts over SRT and WebRTC.
+It is the suck-ccessor to [diarrhea](https://git.extremelycorporate.ca/chili-b/diarrhea)